-ArcelorMittal reports second quarter 2014 and half year 2014 results
+ArcelorMittal reports fourth quarter 2016 and full year 2016 results

-(referred to as “ArcelorMittal” or the “Company”) (MT (New York,
+ArcelorMittal (referred to as “ArcelorMittal” or the “Company”) (MT (New York,

-Amsterdam, Paris, Luxembourg), MTS (Madrid)), the world’s leading integrated steel and
+Amsterdam, Paris, Luxembourg), MTS (Madrid)), the world’s leading integrated

 Commenting, Mr. Lakshmi N. Mittal,